Most of us know the importance of regular exercise, but how much do I need every day becomes the question.

-This form of exercise helps to maintain healthy muscles and bones, while also improving flexibility, balance, and general physique.
+This form of exercise helps maintain healthy muscles and bones while also improving flexibility, balance, and general physique.

 The good news is that you don’t need to train your muscles every day – a minimum of twice a week is the recommended amount for adults aged between 19 and 64.

-Many prefer to do much more strength training as it builds and tones muscles, as well as not being as intense and draining as cardio, there are plenty of options when it comes to choosing exercises.
+Many prefer to do much more strength training as it builds and tones muscles and not being as intense and draining as cardio; there are plenty of options when it comes to choosing exercises.

 When doing strength training, consider applying kinesiology tape on the affected area to help lessen the pressure on tissues and support muscles during exercise and intense physical activities.

-Using kinesiology tape helps prevent overextending or over contracting muscles, as well as reducing pain and discomfort during and after your workout.
+Using kinesiology tape helps prevent overextending or over-contracting muscles and reduce pain and discomfort during and after your workout.